jsprada/ipdetect/README.md

 ## Use

 Run the script from a computer on the network, it will start scanning.
-Start up your new device on the network.
+First it will inventory the existing devices on the network and store these as a baseline scan.
+Connect and start up your Pi or IoT device on the network.
 When found, the new address will be displayed and the script will stop.
 Press CTRL-C to stop the script manually.

 Example output: